ivancuric/css-selector-performance/Optimizing CSS.md

 You _should_ however stick to using classes whenever possible, and adopt some sort of namespacing convention like BEM, SMACSS, OOCSS since it will not only help your website's performance but vastly help with code maintainability.
 Overqualified compound selectors, especially when used with tag and universal selectors, eg `.header nav ul > li a > .inner` are extremely brittle and a source of many unforseen errors.
 They are also a nightmare to maintain, especially if you inherit it from someone else.

-## Style bloat
+## Quality over quantity

-A bigger problem of simply having
+A bigger problem of simply having expensive selectors is having _a lot_ of them.
+This is know as "style bloat", and you've probably seen the problem a lot.
+The t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM5MzQ3NDBdfQ==
+eyJoaXN0b3J5IjpbMTc5NzMyNDg3MV19
 -->